hector323/Templating-SSG/README.md

 This written custom static generator will give you greater power in customizing the template and updating the site so that the content remains relevant.

-Thid Repo will have the following files:
+This project will contain the following files:

   <ul>
     <li>content</li>